themesberg/flowbite-svelte/src/routes/docs/components/breadcrumb.md

 ---
 layout: componentLayout
 title: Svelte Breadcrumb - Flowbite
-breadcrumb_title: Breadcrumb
+breadcrumb_title: Svelte Breadcrumb
+component_title: Breadcrumb
 dir: Components
 description: Show the location of the current page in a hierarchical structure using the breadcrumb components
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { Breadcrumb, BreadcrumbItem, Heading, P, A } from '$lib' import { props as breadcrumbProps } from '../../props/Breadcrumb.json' import { props as breadcrumbItemProps } from '../../props/BreadcrumbItem.json'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { Breadcrumb, BreadcrumbItem, Heading, P, A } from '$lib' import { props as breadcrumbProps } from '../../props/Breadcrumb.json' import { props as breadcrumbItemProps } from '../../props/BreadcrumbItem.json'